 Source or target type is datetime or smalldatetime, the other source or target type is a character string, and a nondeterministic style is specified.
 To be deterministic, the style parameter must be a constant.
 Additionally, styles less than or equal to 100 are nondeterministic, except for styles 20 and 21.
 Styles greater than 100 are deterministic, except for styles 106, 107, 109 and 113.

 |CHECKSUM||Deterministic, with the exception of CHECKSUM(*).|

 |ISDATE||Deterministic only if used with the CONVERT function, the CONVERT style parameter is specified and style is not equal to 0, 100, 9, or 109.|

 |RAND||RAND is deterministic only when a seed parameter is specified.|

-All of the configuration, cursor, meta data, security, and system statistical functions are nondeterministic.
-For a list of these functions, see Configuration Functions, Cursor Functions, Meta Data Functions, Security Functions, and System Statistical Functions.
+All the configuration, cursor, metadata, security, and system statistical functions are nondeterministic.
+For a list of these functions, see Configuration Functions (Transact-SQL), Cursor Functions (Transact-SQL), Metadata Functions (Transact-SQL), Security Functions (Transact-SQL), and System Statistical Functions (Transact-SQL).

-These built-in functions from other categories are always nondeterministic:
+The following built-in functions from other categories are always nondeterministic.